ExperimentsHNL/popper-design/overview.md

 ![Image](https://github.com/Experiments/popper-design/blob/master/rworkflow_dashboard.png?raw=true)

 Once the researcher has completed signup, she will be taken to the Researcher Dashboard.
-Here, the researcher has an overview of all her trials and experiments that she is following.
-She should see two main sections in her Dashboard: the Feed and the list of their Trials.
+Here, the researcher can see an overview of all her trials, as well as experiments that she is following.
+The Dashboard is divided into two main sections: the Feed and the list of their Trials.

 **Feed**

-The Feed contains all important events associated with researcher's activity within Popper: creation of trials, completion of trials, pending payments, changes to the experiments that the researcher follows on GitHub etc.
+The Feed contains all important events associated with researcher's activity within Popper: creation of trials, completion of trials, pending payments, changes to the experiments that the researcher follows on GitHub, etc.

 To clarify, the word **experiment** refers to the software (source code and binary files) created by the researcher on their local computer and stored in the Experiment Library on GitHub.
 The word **trial** refers to a particular run of an experiment, initiated by a researcher through the Researcher Site.

 Researchers may choose to run trials using experiments that other researchers have already designed and made publicly available.
 The idea is for researchers to be able to share experiments with each other.

-Researchers also frequently outsource running of their experiments to research hired assistants, who would not be involved in designing the experiment, but who would merely initiate and monitor trials based on the experiment created by their supervisor.
+Researchers often hire research assistants to run trials of their experiments.
+These research assistants would not be involved in designing the experiment and would only initiate and monitor trials.

 **List of Trials**